apache/kylin/website/_docs/tutorial/quick_start_for_mdx.md

 - How to create hierarchies and commonly used calculated measures (eg YTD, QTD, MTD, YOY and MOM) in `MDX for Kylin`'s dataset.
 - How to modify dimension table attributes, dimension attributes, measure attributes, and dimension usage in `MDX for Kylin`'s dataset.
 - How to analysis in Excel.

+More details about usage of MDX for Kylin, please access to [Manual of MDX for Kylin](https://kyligence.github.io/mdx-kylin/en/).

 ## Prerequisites<a id="Prerequisites"></a>